AssafAssaf/GlassBreakageDetector/README.md

 ## Burning Tools

-If you dont want to install Keil IDE, you can program the burn using [ST-Link](http://www.st.com/en/embedded-software/stsw-link004.html) utility.
+If you dont want to install Keil IDE, you can program the boards using [ST-Link](http://www.st.com/en/embedded-software/stsw-link004.html) utility.
 The binary files for both versions located [here](https://github.com/AssafAssaf/GlassBreakageDetector/tree/master/Binaries).